darth10/gitstick/README.md

 # gitstick

-gitstick is ticket-tracking tool integrated with git.
+gitstick is bug tracking tool integrated with git.
 It provides a web server, along with some command line utilities, for managing tickets.

 Coming soon